nahknarmi/arch-as-code/README.md

 First you'll need to create a Structurizr account.
 You can do this by following the Structurizr
 [getting started](https://structurizr.com/help/getting-started) guide
-that describes how to setup a new account and get a **free** workspace.
+that describes how to set up a new account and get a **free** workspace.

 ### 2. Use Java 11 locally